DrYenyen/Apollo-FTP-Guide/README.md

 * The Apollo Save Tool FTP Server feature allows you to download and upload saves from an FTP server.
 * Currently only on PS3 but will come to PSP,PS Vita and PS4.
 ## You must be connected to the same network on both devices and set up the necessary permissions.
-## Newer versions of the FileZilla client enforce a more secure but unnecessary connection.
+## Newer versions of the FileZilla Server enforce a more secure but unnecessary connection.
 As such only older versions can be used or alternative apps.

 # On Windows
 * For Windows one of the best options is the FTP server that comes with it.
 Here is how to enable it.